orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Intermediate results pending change
 - Better way of thinking about one-way referenced structure
 - (Local) rewriting, Traversal (with superposed extremes as encoded directions?)
+- [ ] Better notion of functions (non-terminating; orbits) & variables (; replacing structures with others matching either in that structure (;rewrite) or variable replacement (; replace on inaccessible abstraction level ; ex. no nice mappings))
+	- Function as direction on "an unknown (optionally of some type/structure)"
+	- Functions as unrealized directions on any point

 - Isomorphism under ignored directions how? - First need a better notion of the structure of a ray